 Improving your driving is all about paying attention to small details that make up your driving behavior.
-Paying attention to a few small things could improve your driving scores, and higher scores lead to rewards.
+It’s the small, consistent habits that could lead to improved driving scores, and higher scores lead to rewards.

 This one’s easy!
 According to the National Highway Traffic Safety Administration, distracted driving is a significant cause of car accidents in the US.
-Plus, in most states, it’s against the law.
+Plus, in most states, handling your phone while driving is against the law.
 Simply put, when your car is in motion, hands off your phone.

 You can do this by: